markyu0401/Deserialization-Attack/Manual.md

 5. Try going through the website like a normal user, is there anywhere you can exploit, anything you can enter?

-6. Then, on the attacker vm. use the command gobuster -w /wordlist/wordlist_php http://victim_ip to list the directory and hidden file on the webserver.
+6. Then, on the attacker vm. use the command ``gobuster -w /wordlist/wordlist_php -u http://victim_ip`` to list the directory and hidden file on the webserver.
 Feel free to try other web enumeration tools, and use different wordlist as well.